gabriel-azion/doc-studies-mocks/ref-template/a.md

 | Memory per Isolate | 512mb | 512mb | 512mb |
 | Arguments | 100kb | 100kb | 100kb |
 | Arguments | 100kb | 100kb | 100kb |

-## Run a function

-Once you've created your edge function, you can configure a rule in Rules Engine and set the behavior to be `Run a function`, then, based on the rule configured, your edge application or edge firewall will run the chosen function.

 ---

 Didn't find what you were looking for?
 Open a support ticket.